biancadiaconu0120/BachelorThesis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Thanks to the contributors and the open-source community for their support and collaboration.
 - Special thanks to all the testers and users for their valuable feedback.